States – Behavior, Neural Circuits and Codes

 Poster Session

-(accompanied by music, drinks and finger food; museum visit)
+(accompanied by music, drinks, finger food and museum visits)

 DAY 2 – Tuesday 20 August